neoteric-eu/jenkins-build-per-gitflow-branch/README.md

 Usage is also very similiar to the original, but let me retrace the steps:
 ##### 1. Create Jenkins synchronization job
 The whole idea is to have a single Jenkins job which executes periodically, checks Git repository and creates / removes Jenkins jobs for each of the Git Flow dynamic branch (other than master nad development).
-> Note: If no template for particular branch / job is available, branch will be ignored (job won't be created nor deleted).
+> **Note**: If no template for particular branch / job is available, branch will be ignored (job won't be created nor deleted).

 - Create new "*Freestyle project*" kind of Jenkins job.
 - Name it accordingly, ex.
 ProjectName-SyncJobs.
 - For Git URL provide this script location (or your forked / cloned one): *git@github.com:neoteric-eu/jenkins-build-per-gitflow-branch.git*